Spirit & Place

 What is the Spirit & Place Festival?

 For 10 days each November, Spirit & Place features 40 events for all ages and interests--exhibits, performances, workshops, tours, and more--creating a citywide celebration and conversation around the annual theme (RISK in 2013).
-The festival's mission is to be a catalyst for civic engagement through creative collaborations among the arts, humanities, religion.
+The festival's mission is to catalyze civic engagement and enduring change through creative collaborations among the arts, humanities, religion.
 Read our

 When is the Spirit & Place Festival?